Born leader or made leader—do they both exist?

+There is a world of difference between knowing about leadership and becoming an effective leader.
 I may be wrong about this, but from my reading and conversations with colleagues and clients, I get the impression that relatively few supervisors and managers and even fewer C-level executives, entrepreneurs and board members actively pursue disciplined professional leadership development.
 They read books, articles and blogs about leadership, and they attend workshops and seminars—so they know about leadership.
-There is, however, a world of difference between knowing about leadership and becoming an effective leader.
+But were they born leaders or are they made leaders?

-Leadership coach and author Erika Andersen (Leading So People Follow believes that like most human capabilities, leadership capability falls along a bell curve.
+Can leadership be made or are you born with it?
+Leadership coach and author Erika Andersen (Leading So People Follow) believes that like most human capabilities, leadership capability falls along a bell curve.
+There are born leaders (few) and there are made leaders (most).

 At the bottom of the curve are the 10-15% of people who are never going to be very good leaders no matter how hard they try; they simply do not have the innate wiring.